Air France Asie

-Air France Asie was a subsidiary of Air France founded due to the legal status of the Republic of China (Taiwan) and territory disputes with the People's Republic of China to allow Air France to continue flying to Taiwan from France.
-It became the main carrier operating from France to Taipei after Air Charter (another company operated by Air France) stopped flying in 1998.
+Air France Asie was a subsidiary of Air France established because the political status of Taiwan of the Republic of China (Taiwan) and its territory disputes with the People's Republic of China to allow Air France to continue flying from France to Taiwan.
+It became the main carrier operating from France to Taipei after Air Charter (an Air France subsidiary) stopped flying in 1998.

 History

 Main period (1994–2004)

-F-GLZD (Airbus A340-211) in the Asie livery, the usual red strip part of the French tricolour is replaced by a blue strip the same colour as the other blue lines.
+Airbus A340-200 in the Asie livery, the usual red strip part of the French tricolour is replaced by a blue strip, the same colour as the other blue lines.

-Owing to the disputed status of Taiwan (also known as the Republic of China), Air France could not operate flights to the island under its own name.
-In 1993, its subsidiary, Air Charter, began operating flights between Paris and Taipei via Hong Kong.
-Air France Asie started providing services from Paris' Charles de Gaulle Airport to Taipei, often stopping in Hong Kong's Kai Tak Airport (until it closed on 6 July 1998) as early as 1994.
+Owing to the Taiwan (also known as Republic of China) disputed status, Air France could not operate flights to the island under its own name.
+In 1993, its subsidiary Air Charter, began operating flights between Paris and Taipei via Hong Kong.
+In early 1994 Air France Asie started a route from Paris Charles de Gaulle Airport to Taipei, often stopping in Hong Kong's Kai Tak Airport (until it closed on 6 July 1998).
 It also operated flights from Paris to Osaka via Hong Kong.
-Starting with 747-400Ms, it later used Airbus A340-200s both from Air France.
+Operations debuted with 747-400Ms, and later with Airbus A340-200s, both types made available by Air France.

-In 2004, Air France Asie stopped flying to Taipei and ceased passenger services due to the merger of KLM that year, focusing vitally on freight.
-Air France did not resume passenger services to Taipei until April 2018 using the Boeing 777-300ER.
+In March 2004, due to the merger of KLM that year, Air France Asie stopped passenger services focusing on freight.
+Air France did not resume own passenger services with Boeing 777-300ER to Taipei until April 2018; by then, services were operated by Air France under its own name.